 - Extensive trial and appellate experience litigating Klein conspiracy, specific items, net worth and expenditures, off shore assets, and money laundering cases.*

-- Represented an international healthcare company in a merger and acquisition dispute with National Century Financial Enterprises (NCFE) which uncovered a $1.9 billion Ponzi scheme that forced NCFE into bankruptcy and led to convictions of 10 of its officers and directors.*
+- Represented international healthcare company in M&A dispute with National Century Financial Enterprises (NCFE), and uncovered $1.9 billion Ponzi scheme that forced NCFE into bankruptcy and led to convictions of 10 of its officers and directors.*

 - Defended a Turkish entrepreneur in a two-week-long arbitration before London International Chamber of Commerce in a dispute with a US private equity fund.
 The decision is confidential.*